 - Installing from device: Connect your Android device to your computer and copy GiderosAndroidPlayer.apk file to your device's internal disk.
 Then, using an internal file manager, click on the APK file and install.

 After you install Gideros Player on a real device, you can immediately start testing your applications on your Android, by clicking on the GiderosAndroidPlayer icon and observing the IP address of your device.
 Then go to Gideros Studio → Player → Player Settings and enter the IP here.
 As you click OK, Gideros Studio will connect to your Android device and the play button will go green.

 - Export your application for Android (File → Export Project).

 - Open Eclipse IDE and import the exported project to Eclipse using these steps:

 - Go to File → Import

-- Choose General → Existing Projects into Workspace
+- Choose Android → Existing Projects into Workspace

 - Select root directory and choose the directory you used to export your application.
 Now the application is imported to Eclipse.